top of page

 Like humans, animals can develop musculoskeletal aches and pains that can interfere with their quality of life and ability to perform daily tasks.

-Physically and Anatomically, animals and humans have a lot in common and therefore tend to respond well to Osteopathic treatment.
+Physically and Anatomically, animals and humans have a lot in common and tend to respond well to Osteopathic treatment.

 Animal Osteopathy is a way of assessing and treating musculoskeletal dysfunction in a holistic way.